sweattep/ancient_quotes/README.md

 >Your evil is to your soul, and to your soul is your righteousness

 >who made us, who gives ideas in the night

+>sometimes a person needs what he does not own and he owns what he does not need